Blog

 Summer – Learning or Losing Academic Skills

-on May 06 in Blog Posts posted by admin
+on May 06 in Blog Posts posted by

 All young people experience learning loss when they do not engage in educational activities during the summer.
 On average, children’s test scores are at least one month lower when they return to school in the fall than when they left in the spring.
 Summer Learning Loss is more pronounced in math.
 According to Cooper et al., research findings have shown that students lose approximately 2.6 months of grade level equivalency in math computation skills over the summer months.